benceluzsinszky/portfolio-backend/README.md

 The contributions are fetched from the GitHub GraphQL API.
 The language usage and total lines are fetched from the GitHub REST API.

+The DataCrawler is deployed as a cron job on a VM and runs every hour.

 ### API

 The API provides 4 endpoints: